falcosecurity/kernel-testing/images/README.md

 Makefile present in this directory is specifically designed to generate the static Docker images required by Ignite to run tests on different Linux distributions.
 The workflow provided by this Makefile is designed to be straightforward, consisting of three main commands:

 1. `build-all`: This target builds all the necessary Docker images for the different versions and distributions required for testing with Firecracker.

-2. `docker-push`: Optionally, you can use this target to push the resulting Docker images to a Docker Hub registry for easier distribution and access.
+Optionally, you can set `PUSH=true` env variable to push the resulting Docker images to a Docker Hub registry for easier distribution and access.

-3. `generate-yaml`: This target allows you to generate a YAML file (`images.yaml`) containing the matrix of new image information.
+2. `generate-yaml`: This target allows you to generate a YAML file (`images.yaml`) containing the matrix of new image information.
 The generated YAML file can be conveniently copied to the variables file of Ansible to keep the test environment up to date.

 ## Prerequisites